When you’re on the cusp of adulthood, what’s the most important thing to do?

 Before applying, please read the retreat’s Frequently Asked Questions (below).
-Then click “Apply Now” to submit your online application and the $30 application fee, which is fully refundable if you don’t join the trip.
+Then click “Apply Now” to submit your online application and the $30 application fee, which is fully refundable if you’re not offered a place on the trip.

 As with every Unschool Adventures trip, we will be conducting interviews with all applicants to ensure a good fit prior to enrollment.
-Unlike previous trips, interviews for the Patagonia Retreat will be conducted asynchronously via WhatsApp or Telegram (audio or video), requiring 15-20 minutes of your time.
+Unlike previous trips, interviews for the Patagonia Retreat are conducted asynchronously via WhatsApp or Telegram (audio or video), requiring 15-20 minutes of your time.

 What’s covered in the program fee?

 The $3000 program fee includes accommodation, breakfasts, dinners, workshops, weekly laundry service, and any Unschool Adventures sponsored activities.
 It does not include international airfare (see: “How will flights be organized?”), lunches, or non-sponsored activities.
 We recommend bringing $10/day to cover lunches and snacks.

 Blake Boles, Milla von Tauber, and Mica Peker are the primary trip leaders.
 Each has staffed an Unschool Adventures trip before.
 Blake and Mica hold active Wilderness First Responder certifications.
 We will also have two more local staff: an additional Spanish teacher and a Kitchen Coordinator.

 Click here to learn more about Blake, Milla, and Mica.